openvswitch/ovs/FAQ.rst

 Q: What's involved with porting Open vSwitch to a new platform or switching ASIC?

-    A: The `porting document <PORTING.rst>`__ describes how one would go about porting Open vSwitch to a new operating system or hardware platform.
+    A: The `porting document <Documentation/development-guide/porting.rst>`__
+    describes how one would go about porting Open vSwitch to a new operating system or hardware platform.

 Q: Why would I use Open vSwitch instead of the Linux bridge?